-- reports, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the first program year.13 - o Reductions in utility revenues as households and businesses consume less electricity and natural gas. - Net Impacts are the effects of Energy Trust program activities that have been adjusted to reflect the Base Case scenario.
+- O Reductions in energy consumption and the associated lower operating costs to businesses and increases in household disposable income.15 Similar to previous reports, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the current program year-in this report, the 2019 program year.16 - o Reductions in utility revenues as households and businesses consume less electricity and natural gas. - Net Impacts are the effects of Energy Trust program activities that have been adjusted to reflect the Base Case scenario.
 That is, net impacts are those impacts over and above what would have occurred in the Base Case scenario.
 Net impacts are based on: - o Gross Impacts (discussed previously). - Less foregone household spending as a result of the public purpose charges that are collected from ratepayers and used by Energy Trust to cover program management and administrative costs, and as incentives in their energy-efficiency and renewable energy programs.